technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 The same rules as above apply when declaring a Variadic Generic function or method.

----

 A type with a Variadic Generic in its generic argument clause is called a **Variadic Generic Type**.
 A function with a Variadic Generic in its generic argument clause is called a **Variadic Generic function**.

 Once a Variadic Generic (let's say `T`) has been declared, it can be used as-is as a type in every expression.
 In this context, `T` is called a **Variadic Type** (and please note that this is different from *Variadic Generic Type*).

-The compiler shows the type of a Variadic Type in one of the following two ways, like it does for other "standard" generics and for `inout` parameters:
+The compiler shows the type of a variable whose type is a Variadic Type in one of the following two ways, like it does for other "standard" generics and for `inout` parameters:
 - `variadic <name-of-the-unconstrained-Variadic-Generic>`
 - `variadic <constraints-of-the-Variadic-Generic>`